How to refresh your makeup for all-day wear

-Every woman knows that makeup doesn't last throughout the day.
-At best, makeup can last up to eight hours, which means you'll need to touch it up throughout the day.
+Every woman knows that makeup doesn't last throughout the entire day.
+At best, makeup can last up to eight hours, which means you'll need to touch it up once or twice.
+To freshen your makeup, you'll need makeup remover wipes, hydrating under eye cream, concealer, blush, highlighter, toothbrush, and a hydrating lip balm.
+Here are three ways to refresh makeup during a long day:

-After a long day, you might notice that your under eye area becomes cakey and creased, and any eyeliner is most likely smudged.
-You should take all of that makeup off, and reapply it.
+Whether you're working late or going from the office to date night, you might notice that your under-eye area becomes cakey and creased, and any eyeliner is likely smudged.
+In this case, it's best to start over and reapply.
 Grab a makeup remover wipe, and go under the eye area to remove concealer, eyeliner, and eyeshadow.
-Once that's removed, grab your concealer and under eye cream.
+Once that's removed, grab your concealer and under-eye cream.
 Mix the two together using your fingers to thin out the concealer, preventing cakiness.
 Tap it in the eye area with your finger, and blend.

 Blush and highlighter fade throughout the day.
 That's why it's vital to reapply blush to give you a beautiful, youthful glow instantly.
 First, put some highlighter on your finger and apply it on the high points of your face, mostly the cheekbones.
 Make sure to blend.
 If you apply highlighter before blush, it'll give you that sought-after glow from the inside out.
 Then, grab a bright blush and apply it using a makeup brush.
 Start on the apples of your cheeks and brush it back toward your ear.
 Blend the edges using a foundation brush to achieve a natural look.